rbluosolar/sswgdl/README.md

       ```
       whereis gdl
       ```
-      It displays `/opt/local/bin/gdl` in macOS, it displays `/usr/bin/gdl` in Ubuntu.
+      It would display `/opt/local/bin/gdl` in macOS, it would display `/usr/bin/gdl` in Ubuntu.
 Please execute the following command to make GDL pretend to be IDL:
       ```
       mkdir $GDL_DIR/bin/
       ln -s $command_gdl $GDL_DIR/bin/idl